henrydrp10/henrydrp10/README.md

 ## Hello everyone! 👋
-### My name is Henry Rubiano Poveda, and I am a Computer Science student!
+### My name is Henry Rubiano Poveda, and I am a Computer Science graduate!

 Here you can see some of the different projects I have worked on!